haidar47x/awesome-zero-deps/README.md

 This repository contains a list of libaries and frameworks with zero dependencies.

-* [Lunr](https://lunrjs.com/) - A small, full-text search library for use in the browser.
+* [Lunr](https://github.com/olivernn/lunr.js) - A small, full-text search library for use in the browser.
+* [super-expressive](https://github.com/francisrstokes/super-expressive) - A library for building regular expressions in (almost) natural language.
+* [Strawberry](https://github.com/18alantom/strawberry) - A is a tiny frontend framework that gives you reactivity and composability.